 Do you know the feeling when use something that is just so well made and the quality is so much better than what you’re used to?
 It’s sort of how I felt when we rented an Alfa Romeo in Italy one year.
 I’d never sat in a driver’s seat that actually felt like it was custom made for me.
 And driving that beauty–wow!
 Yes, it also happens to be Italian-made, but what can I say?
 Made in Italy rather speaks for itself, don’t you agree?

 EDITED Feb.
-5, 2017: I recently discovered that only this particular pastaiola set is made in Italy; the copper skillet, and the rest of the Martellata line, are made in China. :( I am so disappointed to learn this information because it appears to me (and others who have left reviews on Amazon), that this misleading of customers to think that all Lagostina products are made in Italy seems to be purposeful.
-I am totally shocked and dismayed to discover that I’ve been promoting products that are made in China, while actually saying that I do not use products in my kitchen if they’re made in China!
-When I asked Lagostina representatives about this, I was told the boxes state “made in China”, however, when we are purchasing products online, there is no box to look at.
-This is very unfair, and exactly how I discovered the Martellata line and most Lagostina products are made in China, not Italy.
-My mother purchased a set for my Christmas gift and I saw, “Made in China” on the box!
+5, 2017: I recently discovered that only this particular pastaiola set is made in Italy; the copper skillet, and the rest of the Martellata line, are made in China. :( I am so disappointed to learn this information because it appears to me (and others who have left reviews on Amazon), that the content on Lagostina’s website which leads potential customers to think that all Lagostina products are made in Italy seems to be purposeful.
+I am totally shocked and dismayed to discover that I’ve been promoting products that are made in China (while stating that I do not use products in my kitchen if they’re made in China)!
+When I asked Lagostina representatives about this, I was told the boxes state “made in China”, however, when we are purchasing products online, there is no box where we can see this.
+I feel this is extremely unfair.
+The reason I discovered the Martellata line and most Lagostina products are made in China, not Italy, is because my mother purchased a set for my Christmas gift.
+When opening it, I happened to notice, “Made in China” on the bottom of the box!
 I am not happy with Lagostina, as you can imagine.

 When I went to visit my parents in September, I brought my mother this same pot and she has since fallen in love with it.
 The other day, she told me that it’s perfect for ravioli, because the built in colander allows the ravioli to be drained without having to be moved from the pot, which always resulted in some burst ravioli.
 I countered with, “It’s also perfect for gnocchi!” for the same reason: no dumping from the pot into the colander making the gnocchi become mushy.